spectrocloud/librarium/content/docs/06-integrations/00-trident.md

 <br />

-#### Create a storage class.
+#### Create a Storage Class

-Kubernetes allows us to bind statically and/or dynamically provisioned volumes to our Pods.
+Kubernetes supports the ability to bind statically or dynamically provisioned volumes to Pods.
 Statically provisioned volumes are manually created by a user and then referenced in a deployment.
-Astra Trident allows you to leverage your NetApp storage and
-Before you can request dynamically provisioned volumes, you will need to create a storage class.
+Astra Trident allows you to leverage your NetApp storage.
+You must create a storage class before you can request dynamically provisioned volumes.
 Storage classes

 <br />